JMD1986/model_skeleton_project/README.md

 `<User:0x007f9cc205a710 id: 40, first_name: "Corrine", last_name: "Little", email: "rubie_kovacek@grimes.net">
 [6] pry(main)> `

-If she has another address I can't figure out how to get it :-/
+If she has another address I cant figure out how to get it :-/

 Correct Virginie Mitchell’s address to “New York, NY, 10108”.